Battle-Unicorn/FrontEnd/README.md

-# 💤 Smart Sleep - Android App
+# 💤 Smart Sleep - Web, iOS, Android App

 **Smart Sleep** is a modern Android app designed to help users controll their luci dream by connecting with a smart backend that monitors and analyzes sleep patterns in real time.